AppliedAcousticsChalmers/auralization-toolbox/README.md

 Direct auralization of volumetrically sampled sound fields:

 > M. A. Poletti and U. P. Svensson, 'Beamforming Synthesis of Binaural Responses From Computer Simulations of Acoustic Spaces,' J. Acoust.
 Soc.
 Am.
 124, pp. 301–315 (2008)

-As to our awareness, direct auralization of sound fields sampled along surfaces as well as auralization of sound fields sampled on a cubical surface via ambisonics has not been presented before.
-[Here](resources/Chalmers_Auralization_Toolbox_v1.pdf), you'll find documentation on all ambisonics-based methods that the Chalmers Auralization Toolbox comprises.
-A detailed documentation of the direct methods will be provided shortly.

 ## License